 RBI rate cut – Its impact and detailed analysis

 Rate Cut and Rate Hikes are regular parameters tackled by RBI in its monetary policy.
-To understand what is a rate cut and when does RBI cuts rates, one need to understand the functioning and relationship between banks and RBI.
+To understand what is a rate cut and when RBI cuts rates, one needs to understand the functioning and relationship between banks and RBI.

 Periodically, RBI reviews these norms, rates, and ratios and takes corrective action in its monetary policy to stabilize the economy.

-When RBI declares its monetary policy, it makes necessary changes the Repo rate as well as Reverse repo rate.
-Generally, when the Repo rate is reduced by RBI, it is termed as “Rate Cut” and vice versa.
+When RBI declares its monetary policy, it makes necessary changes to the Repo rate as well as the reverse repo rate.
+Generally, when the Repo rate is reduced by RBI, it is termed a “Rate Cut” and vice versa.

 Why does RBI cut the interest rate?